 Historically, the first day of the last menstrual period (LMP) became the date from which pregnancy is counted even though conception occurs about two weeks later.

 The LMP formula is good for working out an initial age of pregnancy but ultrasound is more accurate.
-Age of pregnancy may be revised following your ultrasound scan.
+The age of pregnancy may be revised following your ultrasound scan.

 No LMP Date?